Inheritance of Real Estate Lease rights

 A lease is not automatically an inheritable right

-The chapter Hire of Property can be found in Book III 'Specific Contracts' and not under 'Property' (Book IV of the Civil and Commercial Code) or real property rights.
+The chapter Hire of Property can be found in Book III 'Specific Contracts' and not under 'Property' (Book IV of the Civil and Commercial Code) or real property rights (such as superficies).
 This for example means that a lease agreement as a contract (not an asset) is not automatically transferable by inheritance and can only be assigned as a contract with formal acceptance of the other party in the lease agreement (the owner) and registration on the title deed.

-If the owner of the property dies the contract of hire is not terminated and remains in force against the heirs of the owner (section 569), however, ONLY in so far it concerns true hire of property or lease rights.
-Additional contract rights in the lease that are under Thai contract law not considered true lease rights (under current supreme court rulings the renewal option but also a lease inheritance clause) will not by law (section 569) transfer to the new owner and are as contract rights terminated upon transfer of ownership.
-The new owner must accept these clauses in the agreement or he will not be bound by a promise given by the previous owner to renew the lease or to assign the lease to the lessee's heirs.
+If the owner of the property dies the lease contract is not terminated and remains in force against the heirs of the owner (section 569), however, ONLY in so far it concerns true rent of property or lease rights.
+Additional contract rights in the lease that are under Thai contract law not considered true lease rights (under current supreme court rulings the renewal option but also a lease inheritance clause) will not automatically transfer to the new owner and are as contract rights terminated upon transfer of ownership.
+The new owner must accept these clauses in the agreement or he will for example not be bound by a promise given by the previous owner to renew the lease or to assign the lease to the lessee's heirs (specific exceptions may apply).

 Succession clause and inheritance of a lease agreement